 What we focus on increases.
 Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 As difficult as the words “abuser”, “perpetrator”, and “victim” are to identify with, we each have the potential to be both an abuser and a victim.
 Elevating above or lowering ourselves below other people both make way for abuse.
 Actual acts of violence are a defining separation between those people who are civil and in control of themselves, and those who are not.
-Regardless of the presence of violence in our lives, it is necessary to be aware of our own circumstances, and our own feelings of superiority or inferiority.
+Regardless of the presence of violence in our lives, it is necessary to be aware of our own circumstances, and our own feelings of superiority and inferiority.
 This realization allows greater personal development, and the personal application of the principles and actions described in this plan.

 Perpetrators of violence hate themselves and the world around them.
 The simplest way we can personally control violence, is not be the perpetrator ourselves.
 When we love ourselves and others, we can prevent so much abuse, violence, and other needless suffering.
 We are love-able when we build people up rather than tear them down.
 This makes it easier to develop confidence and trust in ourselves, which allows us to find purpose and meaning in our lives.
 Confidence and trust in ourselves are built over time as useful habits and skills are developed.
 Habits and skills are made up of systems or processes – a series of small simple steps or tasks that each of us can do without the possibility of failure.
 Our choices make accomplishing small, simple tasks happen.
 Our choices support and connect all the elements which make up who we are, how we see ourselves, and how we see the world.
 What we focus on increases.
 Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.